biddster/etuovi/README.md

 This scanner will check the SSL configuration using the Qualys SSL Labs API.
 Please go read the terms and conditions of the API usage.

+By default, the scan will use a `maxAge` of 23 hours and allow the results to come `fromCache`.
+Tweak the values below to your liking, or omit them if they suit.
+See here for more details. https://github.com/ssllabs/ssllabs-scan/blob/stable/ssllabs-api-docs.md

 ```
 ...
 "scanners": {
     "ssllabs": {
+        "fromCache": true,
+        "maxAge": 23
         "expect": "A"
     }
 }